snitgit/Detecting-human-operated-ransomware-attacks-/README.md

 If we don’t have __Proactive detection__ as mention in early stage , it will destroy your organization  assets, data and operations. https://learn.microsoft.com/en-us/microsoft-365/media/defender/playbook-detecting-ransomware-m365-defender-qualitative-diagram.png?view=o365-worldwide

-## What have we must learn and to learn to monitor our assets?
+## What have we must learn and looking for?

 Like nature as human, every attack has __Signal source__ which categorized as